jordanleven/force-refresh/README.md

 ## Feature Requests and Bug Reports

-Please report any feature requests you have or bugs you encounter [under the Support tab][plugin_support_url].
+Please report any feature requests you have or bugs you encounter [under the Support tab](https://wordpress.org/support/plugin/force-refresh).

 ## Installation